jcaccavo/TOA_pop_gen/README.md

 - **filterPCRdups.py**: python script to filter PCR duplicates (referred to in 05_PCRduplicatesFilter.sh).
 - **06_Concatenate_all.sh**: bash script to concatenate the 4 replicates per individual.
 - **07_mapping.sh**: bash script to map concatenated reads to the _D. mawsoni_ referencegenome (read 1 only).
 The _D. mawsoni_ reference genome is available from GenBank accession number [JAAKFY000000000](https://www.ncbi.nlm.nih.gov/nuccore/JAAKFY000000000).

+### SNP calling
+- ...

+## WGR
+Scripts and files required for the analysis of high-output sequencing data produced using whole-genome resequencing (WGR).